 So, if the goal is to choose projects based on value generated, what kinds of metrics reflect impacts on value?
 Many organizations have trouble answering this question.
 Organizations tend to measure what's easy to measure, not necessarily what's important or useful.
 Most organizations use a bottom-up approach.
 They define interesting metrics, but then can't come up with the equations or algorithms for computing project value based on those metrics.
 They end up using arbitrary aggregation equations, such as weighted summations, or vague and unjustified concepts, such as "balance" or "strategic alignment."
-Unless there is a logical way to combine metrics to determine the value added by projects, the metrics will not be of much help for obtaining value-maximizing project portfolios through making optimal project decisions.
+Unless there is a logical way to combine metrics to determine the value added by projects, the metrics will not be of much help for identifying value-maximizing project portfolios.
 How do you determine the metrics and associated equations for computing the value added by projects?

 Create a Decision Model

 The answer is—You need to reverse the process, use a top-down approach and create a project-selection decision model .
 A decision model is an analytic representation, typically implemented in software, that captures the key considerations for decision making and derives recommended choices from them.
-As illustrated on Figure 20, the three basic components of a decision model are: (1) the alternatives that are available (what you can do), (2) objectives and preferences (what you want), and (3) information and beliefs about what will happen depending on the alternative that is selected (what you know).
+As illustrated in Figure 21, the three basic components of a decision model are: (1) the alternatives that are available (what you can do), (2) objectives and preferences (what you want), and (3) information and beliefs about what will happen depending on the alternative that is selected (what you know, believe or suspect).

-Creating a decision model is as much art as science, however, an effective step-by-step model-building process based on multi-attribute utility analysis (MUA) (also called multi-attribute decision analysis or MADA) has been developed.
+Decision models are created the same way that other types of models are constructed.
+The variables to use in the model are selected, the mathematical relationships among those variables are determined, and the parameters of the model are quantified based on available data together with new information that can be gathered.
+The process is as much art as science, however, in the case of decision models, an effective step-by-step model-building process has been developed.
+The process, described below, is based on multi-attribute utility analysis (MUA) (also called multi-attribute decision analysis or multi-objective decision analysis—MADA or MODA).
 The approach constructs a decision model "from the top down," beginning with the definition and structuring of objectives.

 Structuring objectives means appropriately defining, characterizing, and organizing the objectives for conducting projects into an objectives hierarchy.
-The objectives in the hierarchy define the ways in which projects might create value, since a project that contributes to the achievement of any objective produces some amount of value depending on how much that particular objective is advanced and the importance of advancing that objective (compared to the advancement of other objectives).
-The key is to structure the objectives hierarchy in such a way that the mathematic equation for correctly aggregating the various value components (the aggregation equation) can be derived from the hierarchy.
+The objectives in the hierarchy define the ways in which projects might create value, since a project that contributes to the achievement of any objective produces some amount of value depending on how much that particular objective is advanced and the importance of advancing that objective.
+The key is to structure the objectives hierarchy in such a way that the mathematical equation for correctly aggregating the various value components (the aggregation equation) can be derived from the hierarchy.

 For example, suppose the organization's fundamental objective is maximizing shareholder value.
 As shown previously (Figure 19), shareholder value may be regarded as the net present value (NPV) of the company's projected cash flows plus option value.
 Thus, a shareholder value objective could be split into two sub-objectives: (1) maximizing the NPV of future cash flows and (2) maximizing option value.
-Relevant sub-objectives for increasing NPV would include (1) increasing revenue and (2) decreasing costs.
-Sub-objectives for maximizing option value depend on the organization and the nature of its business, but generally such sub-objectives involve mechanisms for increasing the ability of the organization to identify and take advantage of future opportunities and avoid future risks, as well as other sub-objectives that, if achieved, would enhance investor expectations and, therefore, increase the market value of the company.
+Relevant sub-objectives for increasing NPV would include (1) increasing future revenue and (2) decreasing future costs.
+Sub-objectives for maximizing option value depend on the organization and the nature of its business, but generally such sub-objectives involve achievements that would increase the ability of the organization to identify and take advantage of future opportunities and avoid future risks, as well as other sub-objectives that, if achieved, would enhance investor expectations and, therefore, increase the market value of the company.

 If, on the other hand, the fundamental objective of the organization is maximizing stakeholder value, then the objectives hierarchy may be established by identifying who the stakeholders are and then identifying and structuring their objectives.
-An example of an objectives hierarchy for a case wherein the organization's fundamental objective is to maximize value for stakeholders is provided in the next sub-section.
+An example of an objectives hierarchy for a case wherein the organization's fundamental objective is to maximize value for stakeholders is provided in a following sub-section.

 Once objectives have been structured, the next step for constructing a decision model is specifying measures for characterizing the distinctions that determine how well the objectives are being achieved.
 The distinctions that we seek to identify are the attributes or characteristics that we care about.
 For example, suppose the context is decision making by a utility that distributes electric power.
 Customers (and therefore the utility) care about power outages, so one distinction that matters when thinking about electricity delivery is whether or not power is available to the customer.
 Any measure we define must have at least two possible states, for example, "yes power" or "no power," but we can define measures to have many more states if it helps us to differentiate alternatives and measure how well we are achieving our objectives.
-For example, the measure for electric power to the customer could alternatively be defined as the voltage available from the customer's power outlet, which could be zero, 110 volts, 109 volts, 108 volts, etc.
+For example, the measure for electric power to the customer could be defined as the average annual number of hours and minutes that the customer is without power.
+If there are additional sub-objectives relevant to providing electric power, measures may be defined for those as well.
+For example, if customers should be spared from brownouts, the voltage available from the customer's power outlet, which, for example, could be zero, 110 volts, 109 volts, 108 volts, etc.

-Measures must be defined for each decision objective.
+Measures must be defined for each of the lowest-level sub-objectives in the objectives hierarchy.
 For example, customers care about the accuracy of their bills.
 Thus, the percentage of customer invoices with errors might be a relevant measure for an organization considering projects for improving customer billing.
 As an example relevant to measuring option value, customer brand loyalty might affect investor expectations.
 A possible measure for impact on brand loyalty might be the percent of customers making repeat purchases or the company's ranking in customer satisfaction surveys.

 The selection of measures is one of the more creative aspects of model building.
 In addition to choosing measures that quantify the achievement of the objectives, measure selection should be based in part on the types of data the organization does or can collect to assess performance.
-Influence diagrams (illustrated in the next sub-section), can be very effective for identifying useful performance measures.
+Influence diagrams (illustrated in a following sub-section), can be very effective for identifying useful performance measures.